Hay fever; Nasal congestion - allergies

 - When your rhinitis occurs.
 Rhinitis that appears seasonally is typically due to pollens and outdoor allergens.
 If symptoms occur throughout the year, perennial allergic or non-allergic rhinitis may be the cause.

-- Exposure to household or occupational allergens, including pets.
+- Exposure to household or occupational allergens, including pets and pests.

 - Personal history of asthma or other allergies.